rhysbrooks1/CS321-002-s25-team-09/README.md

 ```

 Many keywords like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` were removed, leaving only
-the necessary information for creating our B-Trees.
+the necessary information for creating our BTrees.

 Once the raw SSH text file has been wrangled, the file should have the following amounts of types.